flype44/VControl/DOCUMENTATION.md

 This command enumerates a number of vampire-related system modules running.

+It should never fail since Exec it always available.

 The enumerated modules are of different kinds :

 * Exec -> DeviceList